 Internet gives everyone access to wealth of information about every attraction and point of interest imaginable.
 There are numerous websites that specialize in collecting, curating and rating them.
 Furkot indexes various Internet resources to show you what attractions are available around your route.
-When planing your trip you can use the Find drawer to add points of interest to your itinerary.
+When planing your trip you can use the Sleep , Eat and Find drawers to add points of interest to your itinerary.

-Below you will find a list of categories, subcategories and websites that Furkot uses to organize places and attractions.
+Below you will find a list of categories and subcategories that Furkot uses to organize places and attractions.
 The content comes from websites that Furkot partners with.
 If you know of any that is not yet on our list make sure to let us know.

 Adding attractions to your trip is easy.
-Open the Find drawer, select one or more category of the attractions you want to see on your trip and Furkot will display places over the map, around the selected stop or along the route according to your search preferences.
-Furkot will display the list of matching attraction both in the list and on the map.
+The Sleep contains all kinds of lodging accommodations, the Eat drawer shows practicalities like restaurants and filling stations, while the Find drawer comprises of the bona-fide attractions making the trip enjoyable and fun.
+Furkot displays the list of places both in the list and on the map.
 You can click on the map icon, or you can select the attraction from the list to add it to your trip.

 Each category comprises several subcategories that you can use to further narrow down or expand your search.
-Furkot also allows you to restrict the places to see to a specific website.
-You can select multiple categories and subcategories and multiple websites.
-So you can look for jeeping roads and motorcycle rides from both EveryTrail and Motor Vehicle Use Maps at the same time.
+You can select multiple categories and subcategories.
+So you can look for jeeping roads and motorcycle rides at the same time.